illinois-cs241/illinois-cs241.github.io/index.md

 ## Resources

-A really useful, accessible introduction to system programming is Angrave's [CS 241 Crowd* Sourced Wikibook](https://github.com/angrave/SystemProgramming/wiki).
+A really useful, accessible introduction to system programming is Angrave's [CS 241 Crowd-Sourced Wikibook](https://github.com/angrave/SystemProgramming/wiki).

-Angrave's mini searchable video* introduction and playful _system programming* in* the* browser_ environment is at:
+Angrave's mini searchable video* introduction and playful _system programming-in-the-browser_ environment is at:
-[cs* education.github.io/sys/](http://cs* education.github.io/sys/) (Firefox and Chrome recommended).
+[cs-education.github.io/sys/](http://cs-education.github.io/sys/) (Firefox and Chrome recommended).

 No formal textbook is required but if you really want to buy some books we recommend the following custom book Angrave put together in 2007: